Rebuilding a Career After Rehab

-Positive Aspects of Getting Back to Work
+Positive Aspects of Getting Back to Work and Life After Rehab

 It may feel overwhelming to seek employment after being out of the workforce due to an addiction-related issue, and the stress of this process can often lead to feelings of wanting to use drugs or alcohol all over again.
 Those feelings can escalate an individuals’ sense of being overwhelmed even further.